Wnt signaling pathway: Noncanonical pathways

 The noncanonical planar cell polarity (PCP) pathway does not involve β-catenin.
 It does not use LRP-5/6 as its co-receptor and is thought to use NRH1, Ryk, PTK7 or ROR2.
 The PCP pathway is activated via the binding of Wnt to Fz and its co-receptor.
 The receptor then recruits Dsh, which uses its PDZ and DIX domains to form a complex with Dishevelled-associated activator of morphogenesis 1 (DAAM1).
 Daam1 then activates the small G-protein Rho through a guanine exchange factor.
 Rho activates Rho-associated kinase (ROCK), which is one of the major regulators of the cytoskeleton.
 Dsh also forms a complex with rac1 and mediates profilin binding to actin.
 Rac1 activates JNK and can also lead to actin polymerization.
 Profilin binding to actin can result in restructuring of the cytoskeleton and gastrulation.

 The noncanonical Wnt/calcium pathway also does not involve β-catenin.
 Its role is to help regulate calcium release from the endoplasmic reticulum (ER) in order to control intracellular calcium levels.
 Like other Wnt pathways, upon ligand binding, the activated Fz receptor directly interacts with Dsh and activates specific Dsh-protein domains.
 The domains involved in Wnt/calcium signaling are the PDZ and DEP domains.
 However, unlike other Wnt pathways, the Fz receptor directly interfaces with a trimeric G-protein.
 This co-stimulation of Dsh and the G-protein can lead to the activation of either PLC or cGMP-specific PDE.
 If PLC is activated, the plasma membrane component PIP2 is cleaved into DAG and IP3.
 When IP3 binds its receptor on the ER, calcium is released.
 Increased concentrations of calcium and DAG can activate Cdc42 through PKC.
 Cdc42 is an important regulator of ventral patterning.
 Increased calcium also activates calcineurin and CaMKII.
-CaMKII induces activation of the transcription factor NFAT, which regulates cell adhesion, migration and tissue separation.
-Calcineurin activates TAK1 and NLK kinase, which can interfere with TCF/β-Catenin signaling in the canonical Wnt pathway.
+Calcineurin induces activation of the transcription factor NFAT, which regulates cell adhesion, migration and tissue separation.
+CaMKII activates TAK1 and NLK kinase, which can interfere with TCF/β-Catenin signaling in the canonical Wnt pathway.
 However, if PDE is activated, calcium release from the ER is inhibited.
 PDE mediates this through the inhibition of PKG, which subsequently causes the inhibition of calcium release.